nerdherd/NerdScout/README.md

 - the generated schedule
 - `INSTRUCTIONS.txt`

+If you would like, you can edit INSTRUCTIONS to include the filename of the schedule.

 ### Using the local app

 Either open `scout.html` to directly enter in match information or `matches.html` to be able to select what team to scout for.